araobp/live/README.md

 ## Introduction

-## Base Code
+## Base Code: "live-audio-sveltekit5" folder

-The `live-audio-sveltekit5` directory contains a SvelteKit version of [this app](https://aistudio.google.com/apps/bundled/live_audio?showPreview=true&showCode=true&showAssistant=false&_gl=1*1ugdznd*_ga*MjA1MDExODM5My4xNzU2MDE1MzMx*_ga_P1DBVKWT6V*czE3NTk5Mjc1MzYkbzIyJGcxJHQxNzU5OTI4MTEyJGo2MCRsMCRoMTY3NDY2MjA3..) originally written in React.
+The `live-audio-sveltekit5` folder contains a SvelteKit version of [this app](https://aistudio.google.com/apps/bundled/live_audio?showPreview=true&showCode=true&showAssistant=false&_gl=1*1ugdznd*_ga*MjA1MDExODM5My4xNzU2MDE1MzMx*_ga_P1DBVKWT6V*czE3NTk5Mjc1MzYkbzIyJGcxJHQxNzU5OTI4MTEyJGo2MCRsMCRoMTY3NDY2MjA3..) originally written in React.
 The conversion was performed using the Gemini CLI, with subsequent modifications and comments added for clarity.
 This codebase serves as the starting point for exploring Gemini Live.

-## Application
+## Application: "app" folder

 The goal is to develop a web application for mobile Chrome browsers, designed for use in a corporate showroom.
 Key features include: